Ram-the-coder/SA-MCTS/README.md

 Tree Search in General Game Playing," in IEEE Transactions on Games, vol. 12, no. 2, pp. 132-144, June 2020, doi: 10.1109/TG.2018.2884768**

+# Guidelines to contribute

+1. Fork this repo
+2. Clone your forked repo using the command `git clone <url to your fork>`
+3. Run ```pip install -r requirements.txt``` to install dependencies
+4. Make changes
+5. To commit your changes run the following commands:
+	* `git add .`
+	* `git commit -m "write a short message here denoting the change you are making"`
+	* `git push origin master`
+6. Now make a pull request

 # Understanding the code
 ##### Entry point:
 *main.py* / *benchmark.py*